Ich-Asadullah/Encryption-Decryption-Site-using-Python/README.md

 **NOTE**
 Index.HTML should be saved in same Directory as app.py , in a folder named templates ipynb file is just for clearification of the working of the python File, Original File is app.py.
-That you will have to run on your Machine.
+That will run on your Machine more easily without requirement of any IDE.